tomblanchard312/csvLinter/readme.md

 # csvSQLLinter

 The `csvSQLLinter` is a .NET Core Web API project designed to validate CSV files against a specified schema.
-This tool ensures that CSV files conform to expected formats and data types, specifically tailored to SQL Server data types.
+This tool ensures that CSV files conform to expected formats and data types.
 You can add your own datatypes as needed, this is just a simple example.

 ## Features

 - Validate CSV files for correct number of columns and specific data types.
-- Dynamic schema definitions using a dictionary to map column names to SQL Server data types.
+- Dynamic schema definitions using a Json to map column names, types and values.
 - Easy integration into other systems or as a standalone service.

 ## Prerequisites